Carl0sPineda/VacationsRentalsUpdates/README.md

 images and rules.
 Design with React, CSS and Tailwind CSS

 ## Installation
-`Add .env` file and fill in the credentials with your firebase project.
+`Add .env` file and fill in the credentials with your firebase project and email js.

 Install my-project with npm